Protestant Revolution (Maryland): Legacy

 The Protestant Revolution ended Maryland's experiment with religious toleration.
 Religious laws were backed up with harsh sanctions.
 In the early 18th century Marylanders who "should utter any profane words concerning the Holy Trinity" would find themselves "bored through the tongue and fined twenty pounds" for a first offence.
 Maryland established the Church of England as its official church in 1702 and barred Catholics from voting in 1718.

 Full religious toleration would not be restored in Maryland until the American Revolution, when Darnall's great-grandson Charles Carroll of Carrollton, arguably the wealthiest Catholic in Maryland, signed the American Declaration of Independence.
-The United States Constitution would guarantee freedom of worship for all Americans for the first time.